Rowena-h/GaeumannomycesDataSynthesis/README.md

 ## Data visualisation

 All subsequent analysis and data visualisation is described in `plot_Gaeumannomyces_data_synthesis.R`, using GlobalFungi and manually compiled metadata in the `data` folder.
+Due to its size, `GF5_allsamples.csv` from GlobalFungi is not located in `data`, but can be downloaded directly from the [website](https://globalfungi.com/).